birisic/BooproAssignment/README.md

 To aid the controller in working with the different search providers, I've envisioned that a different class will exist for every new search provider supported, `separating concerns` and `decoupling the code` while following the `Single Responsibility` and `Open-Closed` SOLID Principles.
-For the purposes of this assignment, I've added a new App\Services layer and inside of it created two service classes: `AbstractSearchProviderService` and `GitHubService`.
+For the purposes of this assignment, I've added a new App\Services layer and inside of it created three service classes: `AbstractSearchProviderService`, `GitHubService` and `XService`.
 <br/>
 <br/>
-An abstract class is provided to be the primary base class for all new search provider classes created in the future.
+An `abstract class` is provided as the primary base class for all new search provider classes created in the future.
-It includes some general fields which will probably be needed for all extended classes, and `prescribes two abstract methods` that all extended classes need to provide an implementation for: search and calcPopularityScore.
+It includes some general fields which will probably be needed for all extended classes, and `getter methods` for accessing services' protected fields.
 <br/>
 <br/>
 The `GitHubService class` is the place where all the magic happens.
 It is responsible for handling `REST API network calls`, updating database records, and returning scores or messages to the controller.
-It contains a robust set of methods for encapsulating and working with the `business logic` of the assignment.
+It contains a robust set of methods for `encapsulating` and working with the `business logic` of the assignment.
 <br/>
 <br/>